 Students are required to wear their school uniform correctly and take pride in their personal appearance at all times.
 Variations from the agreed uniform list are not permitted.
 Students may wear a plain dark coat (colouring for road safety is permitted).
-Hoodies (including school sports or leavers' hoodies) are not to be worn as a replacement jumper or coat.
-Girls may wear a small, simple, single stud in each ear lobe.
-For health and safety reasons, no other jewellery should be worn and no other body piercings are permitted.
-Make- up is not allowed for Year 7 and 8 students.
-Make-up for Year 9 and upwards must be discrete.
+Hoodies (including school sports or leavers' hoodies) are not to be worn as a replacement jumper or coat..
+For health and safety reasons, no jewellery should be worn and no other body piercings are permitted.
 In extreme weather, adjustments may be made to the uniform at the discretion of the Head.

 Hair styles must be such that they can easily be kept neat and are not ostentatious.
 Short hair should not be excessively short, no shorter than grade two, or have extreme difference in length between the sides and the top (including shave lines).
-Facial hair is not permitted.
-Religious considerations are accepted, but a letter of explanation must be sent to the Head.